Florida mass shooting suspect killed during police pursuit

 When Greene realized he couldn't get away, he ran toward a restaurant where a woman was standing outside her car with the doors open, Judd said.
 The woman saw Greene, slammed the passenger door and tried to shut the driver's side door.

 Greene pushed the woman away and got into the car, Judd said.
-Harper approached with his gun drawn.
+Harper approached with his gun drawn, yelling commands for Greene to stop and show his hands, police said in a news release Tuesday.

+“Captain Harper was also loudly identifying himself as a police officer," according to the release.

 “The suspect takes off in her car, drives toward Capt.
 Harper, who shoots six times," Judd said.
 The car continues down a road, weaves through flower beds and crashes into a building."